kaldius/carousell_scraper/readme.md

 > e.g. "/add ipad mini" adds the search term "ipad mini" to the currently monitored list
 * `/switch`: Presents a list of buttons for the user to make a **selection** on which to make queries
 > e.g. after **selection** is set to "ipad mini", "/recent 2" will show the 2 most recently posted listings for "ipad mini"
+* `/remove`: Presents a list of buttons for the user choose which to remove
+> e.g. clicking "iphone" will remove it from the list of monitored searches

 ## Learning Points